-It’s that time of year again when music festivals are announcing their line ups and advertising early ticket sales, weekend and camping offers and you’re deciding when and where to go?
-This quick guide gives you some ideas of how to experience these events in a little more luxury than you might have experienced in the past.
+It's that time of year again when music festivals are announcing their line ups and advertising early ticket sales, weekend and camping offers and you're deciding when and where to go?
+Our 5 Tips To Surviving A Music Festival In Comfort gives you some ideas of how to experience these events in a little more luxury than you might have experienced in the past.

 - Choose The Correct Festival